Series: SATURN'S DAUGHTER

 The series is set in an alternate Baltimore, where the area surrounding the harbor has been permanently damaged by a series of toxic chemical spills and fires, all connected with the Acme Chemical plant.
 After cordoning off the worst part of the hazardous area, the government turned its back on any further clean-up and has shown little interest in the rest of the contaminated Zone ever since.
 The Zone appears to be loosely modeled after District X (aka Mutant Town) in the X-Man series by Marvel Comics.

-The series heroine is Justine (Tina) Clancy, who begins book 1 as a law student who works part-time as a bookkeeper for Andre Legrande, one of the Zone's most powerful entrepreneurs.
-Andre appears to be a sexy mob boss who owns a number of slightly shady businesses and has his fingers in everything that goes on in the Zone.
-Tina has had a hard-luck life.
+The series heroine is Mary Justine (Tina) Clancy, who begins book 1 as a law student who works part-time as a bookkeeper for Andre Legrande, one of the Zone's most powerful entrepreneurs.
+Andre's public persona is that of a sexy mob boss who owns a number of slightly shady businesses and has his fingers in everything that goes on in the Zone, but Tina (and the reader) immediately suspect that there is more to Andre than meets the eye.
+Tina, like most urban fantasy heroines, has had a hard-luck life.
 Her childhood was spent traveling from place to place in an RV as her tree-hugging mother traveled around the country searching for the meaning of life.
 Then, in college, Tina was arrested after she led a student revolt that became violent.
 While she was in custody, a police officer pushed her down a flight of stairs, breaking her leg in three places and leaving her with a painful limp because the broken leg healed three inches shorter than the uninjured leg.
 From that point on, she withdrew from social contact.
 She says at one point, "I'm not a particularly courageous person.
 In my experience, every time I got noticed, I got hurt....I hunkered down over my books because I didn't want to have to deal with the inexplicable actions of the people around me." (p.
-105) Early on, Tina describes herself as "a mouse brown, gap-toothed, four-eyed cripple."
+105) As proof of her extremely low self esteem, Tina describes herself as "a mouse brown, gap-toothed, four-eyed cripple."
 But, trust me, that description doesn't fit Tina for very long.

 BOOK 1: Boyfriend from Hell